 The canonical name (CNAME) records are also referred to as “true names” or “canonical names.”
 It’s because a CNAME record maps an alias name to its true, canonical counterpart.

-A Step-by-Step Guide to Creating a CNAME Record
+How to Create a CNAME Record Step-by-Step?

 To create a CNAME record for your domain, follow these steps: